tanjera/infirmary-integrated/To Do.md

 v 0.7 To Do:
+- Save/Load functionality
-- Save/Load functionality for tracings and numerics in cardiac monitor!
+	- For tracings and numerics in cardiac monitor

-	- And debug/test!!
+- in Rhythms.cs: Cardiac_Axis_Shifts and Respiratory_Rhythms
+	- Create class, implement ParseDescription(), encapsulate in try{}